 Air brakes are really three different braking systems: service brake, parking brake, and emergency brake.

-Which of the following are true about automatic slack adjusters?
+Which of the following is true about ABS?

 What is the equation for total stopping distance with an air brake system?

 In an air brake system, what is a wig-wag?

 Another type of warning is the “wig wag.”
 This device drops a mechanical arm into your view when the pressure in the system drops below 60 psi.
 An automatic wig wag will rise out of your view when the pressure in the system goes above 60 psi.
 The manual reset type must be placed in the “out of view” position manually.
 It will not stay in place until the pressure in the system is above 60 psi.